IBM/kubernetes-storage/workshop/Lab2/README.md

 # Lab 2: File storage with Kubernetes

 This lab demonstrates the use of cloud based file storage with Kubernetes.
-It uses the IBM Cloud File Storage which is persistent, fast, and flexible network-attached, NFS-based File Storage capacit ranging  from 25 GB to 12,000 GB capacity with up to 48,000 IOPS.
+It uses the IBM Cloud File Storage which is persistent, fast, and flexible network-attached, NFS-based File Storage capacity ranging from 25 GB to 12,000 GB capacity with up to 48,000 IOPS.
+The IBM Cloud File Storage provides data across all worker nodes within a single availability zone.

 Following topics are covered in this exercise:
 - Claim a classic file storage volume.